Manchu people: Origin

-The Manchus are descended from the Jurchen people who earlier established the Jin dynasty (1115–1234) in China.
+The Manchus are descended from the Jurchen people who earlier established the Jin dynasty in China.
+However, this is disputed by historians.
+The Jianzhou Jurchen originated in part from the Huligai, who were classified by the Liao dynasty as a separate ethnicity from the Jurchen people who founded the Jin dynasty.
+The same was true during the Yuan dynasty.

+The Huligai lived near the lower reaches of the Songhua River and Mudanjiang.
+Later, they moved west and became a major component of the Jianzhou Jurchens, led by Möngke Temür, during the Ming dynasty; the Jianzhou Jurchens later became the Manchus.
+According to the records of Ming Dynasty officials, the Jianzhou Jurchens were descended from Mohe people who established the Balhae Kingdom.
 The name Mohe might refer to an ancestral Manchu population.
 The Mohe practiced pig husbandry and were mainly sedentary.
 They used pig and dog skins for coats.
-They were predominantly farmers and grew soybeans, wheat, millet and rice, in addition to hunting.
+They were predominantly farmers and grew soybeans, wheat, millet, and rice, in addition to hunting.

-In the 10th century AD, the term Jurchen first appeared in documents of the late Tang dynasty in reference to the state of Balhae in present-day northeastern China.
+In the 10th century AD, the term Jurchen first appeared in late Tang dynasty documents, referring to the state of Balhae in present-day northeastern China.
 The Jurchens were sedentary, settled farmers with advanced agriculture.
-They farmed grain and millet as their cereal crops, grew flax, and raised oxen, pigs, sheep and horses.
+They farmed grain and millet as their cereal crops, grew flax, and raised oxen, pigs, sheep, and horses.
 These farmers lived differently from the pastoral nomadism of the Mongols and the Khitans on the steppes.